Environmental Awards Program

 Our Unique Awards

-Bill Wallace handcrafts the stunning awards presented annually at the City of Raleigh Environmental Awards program.
-"The plan was always to use a natural product, something wooden," says Cindy Holmes, Sustainability Analyst and producer of the Environmental Awards event.
-The first time she saw Wallace's work, she knew she had found the perfect person to create the prized items.
+Bill Wallace of New Light Farm in Wake Forest, NC handcrafts the stunning awards presented annually at the City of Raleigh Environmental Awards program.
+"The plan was always to use a natural product, something wooden," says Cindy Holmes, Assistant Sustainability Manager and event producer.
+The first time she saw Wallace's work she knew she had found the perfect person to create the prized items.
 The awards event recognizes individuals and organizations that have demonstrated a commitment to the environment.